LarisseLima/LarisseLima/README.md

 - In love with JavaScript 💛

--  **Languages 💻 :** Html, CSS, Bootstrap, JavaScript, React, Flutter ,Mulesoft and looking for learning much more!
+-  **Languages 💻 :** Html, CSS, Bootstrap, JavaScript, React, Flutter , Node, Java, Mulesoft and looking for learning much more!